Certified AI-Free Skills and Knowledge

 The place to go to know whether they really know

-Professors must design their course(s) to match the three criteria, turn in a PDF copy of their syllabus, arrange one visit by an agreed-upon auditor in their vicinity, and commit to keeping all written work, should anyone one day wish to verify a student’s performance.
-Updates are verified manually and take about a week to appear.
+Professors must design their course(s) to match the three criteria, turn in a PDF copy of their syllabus, arrange one brief visit by an agreed-upon auditor in their vicinity (to vouch that things unfold as claimed), and commit to keeping all written work, should anyone one day wish to verify a student’s performance.
+Uploads and updates are verified manually and take about a week to appear.
 Everything is free.
 No catch, no gimmick — just a desire to provide dissenters with a tangible alternative.

 Worst-case scenario: A handful of profs and students will do this, work harder, and feel clean.

-Best-case scenario: In time, employers will only pay attention to grades from courses certified as AI-free.
+Best-case scenario: In time, employers and admissions offices will only pay attention to grades from courses certified as AI-free.

 By analogy, consider that when Central Park in New York was initially zoned as development-free, it was a worthless plot of land.
 Now, people pay great sums to have an apartment with a view on Central Park.
 I surmise that something similar will happen, as the value of an AI-free education climbs.